TheRealFayz/TotemNesia/README.md

 - Adjust how long the Totemic Recall icon stays visible (15-60 seconds)
 - Move the slider to your preferred duration
 - Setting saves automatically

+### Keybind Macro
+- Click the macro text at the bottom of the options menu to select it
+- Press Ctrl+C to copy
+- Create a WoW macro with this command and bind it to a key
+- Allows you to recall totems with a hotkey instead of clicking the UI

 ## Usage Tips